#BoycottADogsPurpose: ‘A Dog’s Purpose’ Movie: PETA Boycott Begins As Video Of German Shepherd Forced Into Rushing Water Leaks

 Warning: The video below showing the filming of A Dog’s Purpose might be disturbing to some dog lovers.

 The controversial scene took place in November 2015, in Winnipeg, Canada.
 The dog in the video above represents only one of at least five dogs that the makers of A Dog’s Purpose used in filming the movie.
-While a voice heard in the video, likely of director Lasse Hallström or someone else present on the set of A Dog’s Purpose, can be heard trying to make light of the situation, it’s obvious the dog is afraid of the water, which was churned up with eight outboard motors to resemble a river.
+While a voice heard in the video, likely director Lasse Hallström or someone else present on the set of A Dog’s Purpose, can be heard trying to make light of the situation, it’s obvious the dog is afraid of the water, which was churned up with eight outboard motors to resemble a river.

 A Dog’s Purpose could very well suffer at the box office as a result of the dog’s treatment displayed in the video as the dog uses his paws and claws to try and dig out of the pool.
 Another scene from the filming of A Dog’s Purpose shows a dog submerged under water until the director yells for the filming to stop, and folks swim over in a hurry to rescue the dog.